 At 22, I began my undergraduate studies at Goucher College in Baltimore.
 I studied tropical ecology and environmental sustainability in Costa Rica for one semester, and spent another semester studying Latin American political history in Argentina.
 Throughout college, I worked at a grocery store; nannied; waited tables; tutored students in writing, ESL, and Spanish; graded the writing section of standardized tests; and taught ESL to Spanish-speaking adults.
 I graduated summa cum laude in 2011 with a BA in Spanish and having minored in English and in Latin American Studies.

 After college, I worked for several years as a public high school English teacher in the Rio Grande Valley on the Texas/Mexico border and in a Yupik village in rural Alaska.
 I also worked for one summer as a National Park Ranger in Canyonlands National Park in Utah.
-My last stop before arriving at the University of Texas in 2014 for graduate school was a four-month stint waiting tables at a French Quarter cafe in New Orleans.

 This patchwork of experiences, playing out in such a variety of land- and cityscapes, and missing a clear linear progression, has led me to value curiosity, adaptability, flexibility, openness, playfulness, passion, and what Dominick LaCapra calls “empathic unsettlement”* as the essential components of intellectual study, pedagogy, political action, and interpersonal relationships.